According to Bloomberg, student loan refinancing and fin-tech company Earnest is teaming up with Barclays Plc to find a buyer.

 Neither Earnest or Barclays made themselves available for a comment to Bloomberg.

-Earnest came in on the wave of lending and refinancing companies that marketed themselves on being able to offer lower interest rates on student loans than more traditional banking institutions.
+Earnest came in on the wave of lending and student loan refinancing companies that marketed themselves on being able to offer lower interest rates on student loans than more traditional banking institutions.
 In order to do this, Earnest evaluates other borrower information besides a credit score.
 For example, the fin-tech startup will look at how much money the borrower has saved in retirement, their college degree, and their current job situation as ways to justify offering a lowering interest rate.
+Right now, Earnest offers qualified borrowers fixed interest rates as low as 3.25% and variable interest rates as low as 2.57%.

 The lending industry has not been performing so well in recent times.
 As proof of this, two lenders, Deck Capital Inc. and Lending Club Corp., each offered IPO’s in 2014, but both have seen share prices drop by nearly 80 percent.
 In terms of the private market, Prosper, one of the biggest online lending startups, will soon be closing a funding round that would decrease its evaluation by 70 percent.